Netflix/metaflow-docs/metaflow-on-aws/deployment-guide/manual-deployment.md

 7. You can configure _Service Auto Scaling_ if you want to do so.
 We will skip that for now.
 8. Choose _Next step_ and _Create Service._
 9. Choose _View Service_  and wait for the task to get to the _running_ state.
 10. Choose the task and copy the _Public IP_.
 You should now be able to access the UI at `xxx.xxx.xxx.xxx:8083/`.
-You should expect `pong` as the response.
 This public IP with the port 8083 is the url to the UI service.

 ### Scheduling